Musee d’Orsay is home to some of the best Impressionist and Post-Impressionist paintings in the World.

 Musee d’Orsay tickets

-You don’t need to take any printouts.
+So you don’t need to take any printouts.

 These are the most popular Musee d’Orsay tickets and get you to access all permanent and temporary exhibitions.

-On the day of your visit, walk up to the dedicated entrance ‘C’, show your ticket and step in.
+You can walk up to the dedicated entrance at Gate A1, show your ticket, and step into the museum.

-Adult ticket (18+ years): 14 Euros
+Adult ticket (18+ years): €16

 EU Citizen ticket (18 to 25 years): Free entry

 Musee d’Orsay and Musee de I’Orangerie

 This one ticket helps you gain access to two of Paris’ finest museums – Musée d’Orsay and Musée de I’Orangerie.

-They are located 650 meters (0.4 Miles) away from each other.
+They are located 650 meters (0.4 miles) from each other.

 Musée d’Orsay is closed on Mondays and Musée de l’Orangerie is closed on Tuesdays.

-Adult ticket (18+ years): 18 Euros
+Adult ticket (18+ years): €20

 EU Citizen ticket (18 to 25 years): Free entry

-Musee d’Orsay guided tours
+Musee d’Orsay guided tour

 When it comes to art, it is always better to be guided by someone who understands it better than you.

-Adult ticket (18+ years): 74.90 Euros
+Adult ticket (18+ years): €54

-Youth ticket (11 to 17 years): 64.90 Euros
+Youth ticket (11 to 14 years): €49

 Infant ticket (0 to 3 years): Free entry

-Musee d’Orsay and Louvre Museum combo ticket
+Musee d’Orsay + Louvre Museum

 You discover 3000 years of history just by crossing the bridge between Musée d’Orsay and the Louvre museum.